 Nine U.S. Senators & Two Representatives: Religious Freedom Includes Hobby Lobby Brief confirms that the bi-partisan Religious Freedom Restoration Act protects Hobby Lobby from HHS Mandate

-“While any brief by sitting members of Congress is significant, this one comes from members who originally supported the federal civil rights law—the Religious Freedom Restoration Act of 1993—which is at the heart of the mandate challenges,” said Kyle Duncan, General Counsel for the Becket Fund for Religious Liberty.
+“While any brief by sitting members of Congress is significant, this one comes from members who originally supported the federal civil rights law—the Religious Freedom Restoration Act of 1993—which is at the heart of the mandate challenges,” said Kyle Duncan, General Counsel for Becket Law.
 “The brief leaves no doubt that Congress intended to protect the religious freedom of those like Hobby Lobby and its founder, David Green, against federal attempts to force them to insure abortion-inducing drugs.”

 The case is currently before the 10th Circuit Court of Appeals.
 A hearing could take place as early as this spring.

 Signed by Senators Orrin G. Hatch, Daniel R. Coats, Thad Cochran, Mike Crapo, Charles Grassley, James M. Inhofe, Mitch McConnell, Pat Roberts, Richard Shelby and Congressmen Lamar Smith and Frank Wolf, the Congressional brief states:

 - “Congress plainly wrote [the Religious Freedom Restoration Act or “RFRA”] to include corporations[.]”

 - The federal government “may not pick and choose whose exercise of religion is protected and whose is not.”